UCSCLibrary/dams_project_mgmt/.github/ISSUE_TEMPLATE/collection-ingest-preparation-and-post-publication-template.md

 * [ ] Files moved to dams_ingest

-Directory Filename
+* Directory Name

-### Once the above tasks are completed, but this issue on hold while the collection is ingested, QA'd, and Published
+## Once the above tasks are completed, but this issue on hold while the collection is ingested, QA'd, and Published

 ### Post Publication Tasks
 ### Calisphere Publication